 Mafhikana Bar: I came here almost every weekend; to watch televised football.
 This was my favourite bar.
 I was a regular; if loaded I would spoil myself to a soft drink can of Schweppes Granadilla – if not Stoney Ginger Beer.

 Please, give me the highest honour I could ever get:

 Photo: the 12-year-old me at Mafhikana Primary School, in 1993.
 Photo taken by Mr Nkgare.

-I currently live in England and on a mission to pursue a doctorate in International Development.
-Myself a product of Mafhikana Primary School, and as an aspiring writer (kgosikgasa.wordpress.com), I would be grateful if you could join me in inspiring Mafhikana Primary School pupils to write.
-Please, help me and Mafhikana Primary School organise an annual Prize Giving Ceremony, awards will include: most improved, music, sport, drama, best achievers, contribution to school life and the main award of best Setswana and English composition across all the standards.
+I currently live in England and have just completed a Master of Research in International Development.
+Myself a product of Mafhikana Primary School, and as an aspiring documentar (kgosikgasa.wordpress.com), I would be grateful if you could join me in inspiring Mafhikana Primary School pupils to write.
+Please, help me and Mafhikana Primary School organize an annual Prize Giving Ceremony, awards will include: most improved, music, sport, drama, best achievers, contribution to school life and the main award of best Setswana and English composition across all the standards.
 As you can see, I don’t have a class photo from my memorable years at Mafhikana primary.
 I want each and every student to have a simple class photo: digital and print where possible.
 There are at least 1000 students yearly at the primary school.

 I believe this gesture could go a long way in mentoring, motivating and rewarding our future leaders and as Nelson Mandela reminded us: ''sometimes, it falls upon a generation to be great.
 You can be that generation.
 Let your greatness blossom!

 |Blessing Kgosietsile Kgasa||Let's Go Mafhikana!||29 July 2016||1,000.00 ZAR|